bbalet/jorani/docs/install/README.md

 # Installation

-Jorani has been tested with Apache, ngnix and lighttpd.
+Jorani has been tested with Apache, ngnix, IIS and lighttpd (it works fine with any webserver supporting fastcgi).
 Jorani is compatible with HHVM as Codeigniter is 100% compatible with the VM.
-Jorani is compatible with PHP 7.0 (starting from v0.4.0) except for Excel exports (on May, 1st 2015)
+Jorani is 100% compatible with PHP 7.0 (starting from v0.4.0).

 ## General considerations

-* The Jorani application must have write privileges on <code>application/logs</code> folder.
+* Jorani must have write privileges on <code>application/logs</code> and <code>local/upload/*</code> folders.
 * Some PHP extensions are required (e.g. mcrypt, mysqli, xml, zip, gd).
 * The default user is *bbalet* and password is *bbalet*.
-* A script at the root of the installation (requirements.php) allows you to check your system.
+* The script <code>requirements.php</code>, at the root of the installation (e.g. *http://localhost/jorani/requirements.php*) allows you to check your system.
 * Change <code>application/config/config.php</code> in order to modify the default behavior of Jorani.
+* Jorani uses MySQL procedures (PROCEDURE).
+Some web hosting companies don't allow using custom MySQL functions.
+* Jorani doesn't import users from external authentication sources (LDAP, OAuth2, SAML, etc.), so you must create the users into Jorani.

 ## Database setup